 12. Repair units can be installed with or without floater gum.
 In order to achieve proper green tack, the repair unit must be heated to a temperature of between 140°F and 160°F (60°C to 72°C).
 111R, 112R through CT-24R repairs should be pre-heated 5 to 7 minutes.
 For repairs larger than a CT-24R, the pre-heating time is 8 minutes.
-TECH recommends the use of an oven so that multiple repair units can be heated at the same time, saving time and money.
+The use of an oven is recommended so that the repair unit can be heated thoroughly and multiple repair units may be heated.